What Is the Role of a Trust in an Estate Plan?

 • Providing financial management for beneficiaries who are financially irresponsible or have substance abuse or other addiction issues (spendthrift trusts)

-• Protecting assets as part of Medicaid planning for long term care needs
+• Protecting assets as part of Medicaid planning for nursing home long term care needs

 • Minimizing estate taxes and avoiding probate

 Including a trust in an estate plan provides a number of benefits.
 One important advantage is that a trust enables the trustor to control how property and assets are distributed to beneficiaries after the trustor’s death.
-That benefit contrasts with the lack of control over property distributed through a will, which usually goes immediately and entirely to named beneficiaries.
+Contrast that with the lack of control over property distributed through a last will and testament, which usually goes immediately and entirely to named beneficiaries.

 A trust has a number of other important benefits as well, such as: